 The "Provision for credit losses" in the Statements of Comprehensive Income includes a provision for credit losses on loans, provision for credit losses on investments, as well as a provision for credit losses on unfunded commitments.
-There was a \$18.0 million provision for credit losses on loans for the year ended December 31, 2023, resulting from the increase in loan portfolio balances due to the purchases in our asset pool programs during the year.
-AgriBank had a \$1.0 million provision for credit losses related to the unfunded commitments during the year ended December 31, 2023, primarily related to the purchase of participations in the vertical asset pool program.
-We also had no provision for credit losses on investment securities for the year ended December 31, 2023.
+There was a \$27.0 million provision for credit losses on loans for the year ended December 31, 2024, driven primarily by increase in specific reserve for production and intermediate-term loans in our asset pool programs.
+We had no provision for credit losses on unfunded commitments or investment securities for the year ended December 31, 2024.